-The Issuer CA or RA shall use commercially reasonable efforts to notify potential Relying Parties if it discovers or suspects that its Private Key has been compromised.
-The Issuer CA must have the ability to transition any revocation reason to code to "key compromise".
+The CA or RA shall use commercially reasonable efforts to notify potential Relying Parties if it discovers or suspects that its Private Key has been compromised.
+The CA must have the ability to transit from any revocation reason code to reason code "key compromise".